Family Handbook

 With our hands-on approach at every site, we ensure a deep understanding of daily operations and foster strong relationships with teachers, children, parents, and guardians.
 Our philosophy revolves around listening and responding to the needs of children, families, staff, and the wider community.
 We believe in the potential of every child and are dedicated to creating programs that nurture their growth and development.

 Your feedback, whether positive or negative, is invaluable to us.
 We’re here to support you every step of the way.
-Please don’t hesitate to reach out to Manjit Dhaliwal at director-admin@dtms76.ca or at 416.691.1101.
+Please don’t hesitate to reach out to your Centre Manager or:

 Thank you for choosing Downtown Montessori for your child(ren).